maximilionus/byedpictl/README.md

 ## Configuration
-DPI desync (bypass) parameters can be modified by altering the contents of `/etc/byedpictl/desync.conf` file.
+DPI desync (bypass) parameters can be modified by altering the contents of `/etc/byedpictl/desync.conf` file

 ## Debugging
-Logs are available in `/var/log/byedpictl`.
+Logs are available in `/var/log/byedpictl`

 ## Possible issues